 The magical age of 59 ½ is widely known as the age you need to attain before you can start taking distributions on most retirement accounts without an early 10% withdrawal penalty.
 However, if you have an employer-sponsored plan like a 401(k) from a former job, you can start taking distributions at 55 without feeling the wrath of the IRS.

-This holds true even for those who are still working and currently making contributions to a different plan.
-Always remember, however, that just because you can take those penalty-free distributions doesn’t necessarily mean you should.
+This holds true even for those still working and currently contributing to a different plan.
+However, remember that just because you can take those penalty-free distributions doesn’t necessarily mean you should.
 Thanks to compounding interest and exponential growth, the longer you keep those assets intact, the better they will grow over the longer term.

 Longer Contributions